TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSettings.rst

-Additionally, these settings are available in both :ref:`page TSconfig <t3tsconfig:pagetsconfig>` and :doc:`TypoScript templates <t3tsref:Index>`.
+Additionally, these settings are available in both :ref:`page TSconfig <t3tsconfig:pagetsconfig>` and :ref:`TypoScript templates <t3tsref:start>`.
 This allows us, for example, to configure site-wide storage page IDs which can be used in both frontend and backend.